 Investments are reported at fair market value.
 Securities traded on a national or international exchange are valued at the last reported sales price on the last business day of the fiscal year at current exchange rates.
-The fair market value of the investments in mutual funds of \$153,490,585 and \$151,157,929 at June 30, 2012 and 2011, respectively, were valued by the respective mutual fund management firms.
-Purchases and sales of securities are reflected on the trade date.
-Investment income is recognized as earned.
+The fair market value of the investments in mutual funds of \$179,196,541 and \$153,490,585 at June 30, 2013 and 2012, respectively, were valued by the respective mutual fund management firms.
+Purchases and sales of securities are reflected on the trade date while investment income is recognized as earned.